Robust house price hikes continue in Malta

 Inheritance: There are no inheritance taxes in Malta, but there is a transfer duty payable by the heir at 5% of the declared property value.

 Residents: Resident citizens are taxed on their worldwide income at progressive rates.
 Resident foreigners are liable to tax only on their income sourced in Malta.

 Buying costs are low to moderate in Malta

 Roundtrip transaction costs ranges from 11.68% to 25.58% of property value.
 The buyer usually pays for the stamp duty (1% pre-paid stamp duty, and 4% remaining stamp duty).
 Seller paysreal estate agent commission at 1% to 5%, plus 18% VAT.
 The seller also pays 12% Capital Gains Tax.

 Nonresidents can only sell their properties in Malta to Maltese citizens.
 They can only sell to other foreign nationals if they cannot find a buyer who is either a Maltese citizen or an EU citizen.

 Law is pro-landlord in Malta, but courts are impossibly slow

 Rents: Rents and rent increases can be freely negotiated, except for rental agreements entered before 1st June 1995.

 Tenant Eviction: Maltese law operates extremely slowly.
 Hugh Peralta & Associates estimate that a contested eviction could take between 690 and 1,915 days, and the enforcement of a judgment to collect rent could take even longer.

-Annual inflation was at 1.2% in February 2017, down from 1.4% in January, but an increase from 1% in the same month last year, according to the NSO figures.
+Annual inflation was at 1.7% in April 2019, an increase from 1.3% in March, and from 1.4% in the same month last year, according to the latest NSO figures.